 Look, I won’t go so far as to say Steckler was a great filmmaker -- a certifiable wingnut, maybe, but the man had some genuine talent that always showed up in his films.
 Not constantly, or consistently, but these nuggets of brilliance stick out starkly amongst all the dreck.
 Steckler's greatest strength was always with the camera, and his greatest weakness has always been his scripts.
 As I noted in my review of The Thrill Killers, his films, as a whole, lack a certain cohesion and never really gel.
 All the made-up-as-we-go subplots don't fit together and relied heavily on improvisation from his actors or the whims of the director.
 And this lack of discipline was usually compounded by the fact Steckler didn’t feel the need to hire professional actors as he was mostly interested in faces, which is why most of his casts were always just one and dones aside from his usual stock players: Brandt, King, Titus Moede, Ron Haydock, and James Bowie.

 And that leads us to the fatal flaw in most all of Steckler's films: omigod, are these things ever padded out with repetitive or irrelevant sequences that go on and on -- seemingly, forever.
-And if you thought Jerry's final sprint into the ocean in Creatures went on forever, Boils and Ghouls, you haven’t seen the interminable chase to end The Thrill Killers yet.
+For if you thought Jerry's final sprint into the ocean in Creatures went on forever, Boils and Ghouls, you haven’t seen the interminable chase to end The Thrill Killers yet.
 And that is how I understand why these flaws are too much for some viewers to overcome.
 Sadly, Steckler did little to expand on or fix his notions of cinema and spent most of the late 1960s, 1970s and 1980s directing or shooting a lot of softcore porn under several aliases, including Sven Christian, Sven Hellstrom, Harry Nixon, Michael J. Rogers, Wolfgang Schmidt, and Cindy Lou Sutters.

 Still, there were a few bona fide films made in between.
 And apparently, Steckler was working on a long promised sequel to Creatures when he died back in 2009.
-And one of the biggest regrets of my life is when I was in Las Vegas back in the 2003 and, on a whim, thumbed through the phonebook at the hotel I was staying at and found a listing for R. Steckler and a yellow page ad for Mascot Video over on Tropicana Avenue, where Steckler had set up shop after abandoning Hollywood in the 1970s, but never had the guts to call and express how big a fan I was of his work.
+And one of the biggest regrets of my life is when I was in Las Vegas back in 2003 and, on a whim, thumbed through the phonebook at the hotel I was staying at and found a listing for R. Steckler and a yellow page ad for Mascot Video over on Tropicana Avenue, where Steckler had set up shop after abandoning Hollywood in the 1970s, but never had the guts to call and express how big a fan I was of his work.

 Thus, lampooned by most but rabidly championed by a loyal and perhaps foolish few, in all seriousness, I’ve always been a fan of Steckler and try to defend him whenever I can.
 His films are a far cry from good but are nowhere near as bad as their reputations.
 There was just something especially surreal, absurd (-- on purpose or not is up for debate), and dreamlike about the look and feel of his movies that a lot of other one-lung filmmakers couldn't come close to matching.
 (I always felt he was a poor man’s Michelangelo Antonioni.)
 His films always had an organic nature to them that I can't quite quantify but I likes 'em.
 Sue me.
 And if you could just distill his movies down to the bare essentials, and cut out the fat, I think you can honestly appreciate the man's talent behind the camera -- if not the wonky weirdness of his art.
 And in the end, the man left his mark and a wonderfully weird oeuvre for us to enjoy for all perpetuity.